adrianbk/grails-partition-tests/README.md

 ### Limitations ###
 1. Relies on any custom test types in your application to extend from GrailsTestTypeSupport (as is the standard grails way to add additional test types).
-The default grails test type is: JUnit4GrailsTestType Spock uses :GrailsSpecTestType
+	* The default grails test type is: JUnit4GrailsTestType
-2. All test types that must use the following method to locate test source files :
+	* Spock uses :GrailsSpecTestType
-GrailsTestTypeSupport -protected void eachSourceFile(Closure body) {
+2. All test types must use the must use the `GrailsTestTypeSupport.eachSourceFile(Closure body) {..}` closure to locate it's test source files